Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Analysis Setup

 \subsection{Forecasting procedure}

 We perform a Fisher forecast for the constraining power of the different probes under different setups.
 The Fisher matrix elements in parameter space are defined by

-where $(\mathbf{C}^{-1})$ is the inverse of the covariance matrix, and $dC(\ell)_{l_1}/dp_m$ is the derivative at point $l_1$ in the $C(\ell)$ data vector (which includes all angular and cross power spectra, including across redshift) with respect to parameter $p_m$.
-In the fiducial case, \textbf{F} has dimension $(n_{\text{cosmo params}} + n_{\text{LSST lens bins}} + n_{\text{GW bins}})^2$, since there is an undetermined galaxy bias parameter for each LSST lens and GW redshift bin, and $n_{\text{cosmo params}}=5$ ($\Lambda$CDM) or 6 ($w$CDM or $\fnl$ extension).
+where $(\mathbf{C}^{-1})$ is the inverse of the covariance matrix, and $dC(\ell)_{l_1}/dp_m$ is the derivative at point $l_1$ in the $C(\ell)$ data vector (which includes all angular and cross power spectra, including across redshift) with respect to parameter $p_m$. $\textbf{C}$ is a simple Gaussian covariance matrix, as defined in Section \ref{sec:LSST setup}, and is computed with the angular power spectra in the $\jax$ codebase, and $dC(\ell)/dp_m$ is computed using the auto-differentiation capabilities of $\jax$ functions.
+The covariance matrix for a GWxLSST setup is shown in Fig. \ref{fig:cov_appendix} of Appendix A. In the fiducial case, \textbf{F} has dimension $(n_{\text{cosmo params}} + n_{\text{LSST lens bins}} + n_{\text{GW bins}})^2$, since there is an undetermined galaxy bias parameter for each LSST lens and GW redshift bin, and $n_{\text{cosmo params}}=5$ ($\Lambda$CDM) or 6 ($w$CDM or $\fnl$ extension).
 We do not consider other nuisance parameters, such as those related to the $n(z)$ distributions or the shear multiplicative bias.
 Thus, our results assume those systematics are subdominant.

 We construct the Fisher matrix from Jacobian and covariance matrices.
 Since we use the differentiable \texttt{jax-cosmo} framework to generate the angular power spectra, it is trivial to perform these derivatives in a stable way.
 The $(l_1,m)$th term of the Jacobian matrix is defined as